-Cadets are chosen by law enforcement staff from students recommended by ABSS who are considered to be at-risk and likely to benefit from the Junior Police Academy.
+Cadets are chosen by law enforcement staff from students recommended by ABSS.
+They are students who are considered to be at-risk and could possibly benefit from the JPA.
 Referrals are also received from parents and students who show interest in the program.
-Cadets undergo a very structured, well disciplined, four week training program, focusing on goal setting, self-esteem, respect, conflict resolution and mediation, anger management, violence, gang, and substance abuse prevention, along with decision making skills.
+Cadets undergo a very structured, well-disciplined, four week training program, which focuses on setting goals, developing self-esteem, learning respect, and resolving conflicts.
+It also teaches cadets mediation skills, anger management, violence, gang, and substance abuse prevention, and decision making skills.

 The Burlington Police Department, as the founding agency, manages and oversees the Junior Police Academy for administrative and supervisory purposes.
-Burlington Police Department Staff are assigned as Officer-In-Charge and Academy Coordinators.
-Personnel from participating agencies fall under the direction of the Burlington Police Department Officer-In Charge and Academy Coordinators who oversee the operation of the Academy.
+Burlington Police Department staff are assigned as officer-in-charge and academy coordinators.
+Personnel from participating agencies fall under the direction of the Burlington Police Department officer-in-charge and academy coordinators who oversee the operation of the academy.